dbfit/dbfit/SYBASEIQ.md

  If Sybase IQ has been skipped from the initial vagrant provisioning but you still want to install it - then follow all the steps below.*

-1. Download the SAP IQ Express Edition or Trial version.
+1. Download the SAP IQ Express Edition.
 E.g. from [SAP](https://www.sap.com/cmp/syb/crm-xm13-dtb-dbtch-tr20/index.html) (e.g. `Linux64-iq1610sp03_expr.tgz`) and place it in the git root directory with the name `Linux-iq.tgz`.